-Here you have two large doors with tinted privacy windows.
-You can roll both doors back and have the front of the tent open or roll one door back.
+Here, you have two large doors with tinted privacy windows.
+You can roll both doors back and open the front of the tent or roll one back.

 This porch zone also has a removable groundsheet.
 We find removing the porch groundsheet helpful, as it means people can come and go in wet or muddy shoes without getting tent mucky.
 If people want to go into the inner part of the tent, they can leave any damp or dirty gear in this front zone of the tent.

 Interestingly, the Outwell Yosemite Lake 6TC has an additional side door within the porch.
 So you could keep the main doors closed and go in and out of this side door.
-Using this side door might be ideal if there’s a cool breeze, as you can sit zone, with the sun shining through the windows, but protected from the cool breeze.
+This side door might be ideal if there's a cool breeze, as you can sit zone, with the sun shining through the windows but protected from the cool breeze.